 In addition, long answers take time to construct.
 A customer who is time-sensitive might not want to fill out 4-5 long-form answers.
 As mentioned before, it’s important to keep the customer’s valuable time, top of mind.

 Make sure your survey is designed in an engaging way and offering a seamless experience.
 For starters, ensure your survey is mobile-friendly, on-brand, easy to navigate, and has an option for customer support.
-It should be easy for anyone to fill out regardless of device and customers should be able to recognize that it is your business’s survey.
+It should be easy for anyone to fill out your survey regardless of device.

 How The Loop Experience Platform Can Help